-In one of my last blog posts, I was describing how I noticed that Autopilot Version 2 AKA APV2 is coming.
-This blog is the second one in the Autopilot v2 series and it will zoom into some more details.
+In one of my last blog posts, I described how I noticed that Autopilot Version 2, AKA APV2, was coming.
+This blog is the second in the Autopilot v2 series, and it will zoom into some more details.
 Shall I let you in on a secret?
 This blog post will show you one of the new Device Preparation Autopilot version 2 pages.
 Or did I spoil too much?

 1. Introduction

 Let’s start with a small summary of the first part of this series.
-I am recommending you read it first before you continue with this blog post.
+I recommend you read it before continuing with this blog post.

 For the ones who didn’t want to read it :P. In the first blog post, I stumbled upon something called APV2 that was being mentioned in the IME log.